AkselK1/FootballPrediction/README.md

 ## Guide for the repository
 Majority of the project is in the data folder, all the data and code.
 All of the code can be found in the project.ipynb file.

-In the home page of the repository you can find the introduction of the project and also the project report.
+In the home page of the repository you can find the introduction of the project, the project report and the project poster as a pdf file.